 Perhaps romantic love is not as great of a gift as the hope of eternal life, or even the gift of committed, yet unromantic love, but it is still one of greatest gifts life has to offer.
 (If you don’t believe me, listen to the songs.)

 We can look around and see how some people who have received the gift of romantic love have the character to believe in it, and spend their lives nourishing this love and helping it grow, while others simply f*** it up.
 They take paradise and pave it into a parking lot.
 (If you don’t believe me, listen to some more of the songs.)

 As relationships grow and get more interdependent, we can see how valuable a good relationship can be, romantic or not.
 When one is down, the other can pick him up.
 When the other is down, he can return the favor.

 Perhaps the gift of the mythology of Christmas has something to do with the gift of different forms of the spirit of love.
 We can call this the mythology of love.

-A friend just come back from Morocco.
+My wife just come back from Morocco.
 The food was terrible and the environment was often dirty and seemingly unhealthy.
 She came back with a serious virus and had scary fits of coughing, which there was nothing anyone could do about it.
 She didn’t like Morocco.